Measuring the `I don't know' Problem through the Lens of Gricean Quantity: Related Work

-\paragraph{Copying in Machine Translation} \citet{pmlr-v80-ott18a} found that copying was being over represented in the output of RNN NMT models.
-They used an analysis similar to RUQ plots where they compare the probability of the beam search translation to the probability of copying the source.
-They also consider the probability at each position in the output, and find that a translated sentence is unlikely to start copying, but once it starts it keeps copying.
-In our analysis, we find IDK has a relatively high probability from the start, though for some models the gap does widen over the course of the sentence.
+\paragraph{Copying in Machine Translation} \citet{pmlr-v80-ott18a} found that copying was overrepresented in the output of RNN NMT.
+Using an analysis that inspired RUQ plots they compare the score of the beamsearch output to that of the copied source.
+They also consider the probability at each position in the output, and find the model is unlikely to start copying; however, after starting to copy continuing to copy has high probability.
+We find IDK has a relatively high score from the start, though for some models the gap widens towards the end of the sentence.